hadley/adv-r/First-class-functions.md

     system.time(compute_mean$base(x))
     system.time(compute_mean$manual(x))

-If we want to call all functions to check that we've implemented them correctly and they return the same answer, we can use `lapply`, either with an anonymous function, or a new function than calls it's first argument with all other arguments:
+If we want to call all functions to check that we've implemented them correctly and they return the same answer, we can use `lapply`, either with an anonymous function, or a new function that calls it's first argument with all other arguments:

     lapply(compute_mean, function(f) f(x))